SergiuFolta/NLDR_Comparison_AlzheimerMRI/README.md

 This week we trained three ML Classification models (Logistic Regression, Support Vector Machines and Random Forest) on the dataset transformed by our NLDR techniques.
 We plotted the accuracy, precision, recall and F1-score and desplayed the results in tables for easier analysis.

+## Week 14 Update

+This week we trained the remaining two ML Classification models (Naive Bayes and and k-nearest Neighbors) on the data we transformed with NLDR.
+Once again, we plotted the accuracy, precision, recall and F1-score and desplayed these values in a table.
+Lastly, we updated the README file with the remaining details of our experiments.

 ## License